Shop the Best Selection of Cold Hardy Fruit Trees for Sale!

 Semi Dwarf Gala Apple Trees - We’ve know of growers in Zones 10 (a far northern zone) that have an orchard full of Gala Apple Trees.
 They can withstand up to 500 hours of cold temps as well.

 What Type Of Fruit Trees Are Cold Hardy?

 Many types of fruit qualify as Cold Hardy, including:

 When choosing your planting spot in cold climates, be sure to choose an eastern or southern facing spot so your fruit trees receive the most sunlight.
 Full sun is required for most fruit trees to produce fruit.
 This means that at least 6-8 hours are needed to bear fruit that is worthy of eating.

-What is Cold Hardiness?
 What Does Cold Hardy Mean?

 Cold hardiness is the ability to resist injury during exposure to low temperatures.
 Cold

 tenderness is the opposite of cold hardiness.
 Cold injury is the killing by the low temperature of some part of the vine.

 Planting & Caring For Cold Hardy Fruit Trees